openid/authzen/authorization-api-1_0.md

 : REQUIRED.
 The subject for which the response is being issued.
 The format of this field is as described in the Subjects section ({{subjects}})

 decisions:
 : REQUIRED.
-An array of Resource Query Decisions as described in the Resource Query Decision section ({{resource-query-decision}})
+An array of Resource Query Results as described in the Resource Query Result section ({{resource-query-result}}).

-reasons:
-: OPTIONAL.
-An array of Reason Objects ({{reason-object}}) that describe the reason for each reason identified in the `decisions` field.
-This field is REQUIRED if there is at least one decision in the `decisions` field that specifies a `reason_ids` field.
-The content of the `reasons` field MUST provide details of every identifier in the `reason_ids` fields in the `decisions` array.

 nextPageToken:
 : OPTIONAL.
 A string that MAY be used in a Search Request to fetch the next set of responses.

-Following is a non-normative example of an Search Response:
+Following is a non-normative example of a Resource Search Response:

 ~~~ http
 HTTP/1.1 OK